Project managers need to adjust to keep work-from-home projects running smoothly.

 School of Continuing Studies Project Management instructor Sunita Guyadeen says these work-from-home challenges may be compounded during a crisis like COVID-19.
 "The uncertainty of COVID-19 is a distraction and stress all on its own," she explains.
 "Team members may be dealing with sick family members or may have a partner that works in healthcare.
 Not knowing when or if anything will go back to the way it was pre-COVID I find preoccupies the thoughts of most team members.
 This makes it difficult to stay focused."

-On top of this Guyadeen says the financial impact of COVID-19 on many organizations has forced projects to slow down or stop all together which can be both unsettling and demoralizing.
+In addition, Guyadeen says the financial impact of COVID-19 on many organizations has forced projects to slow down or stop altogether which can be both unsettling and demoralizing.
 "The abruptness of the self-isolation, social distancing and restrictions gave no time for preparation so many project team members may not be well-equipped to work from home for example," she says.

 "Project team members are now not only dealing with their projects but they have to carve out time to deal with child care, educating their children etc. So this can also be a distraction and a stress that indirectly impedes progress on projects."

 Fortunately, Guyadeen says, there are things project managers can do to keep projects running smoothly while team members work from home.
-Here are her top five tips for managing projects remotely:
+Here are her top five tips for remote project management:

 1. Set and agree on expectations around availability, response time and communication mediums team members should use when working remotely.
 This will prevent surprises and function as rules of engagement.